-Starting in the email builder, click on the relevant property panel.
-Ensure that the feed toggle is switched on.
+Starting in the email builder, select the relevant property panel to make it active.
+Ensure that the feed toggle is in the on position.

 - Under Match contact requirements, tick one or more of the options*:

-- Price - matched to min and max if available; or up to max / more than min if one value is received.
+- Price - Matched to min and max if available; or up to max / more than min if one value is recorded.

-- Bedrooms - matched to min and max if available; or up to max / more than min if one value is received.
+- Bedrooms - Matched to min and max if available; or up to max / more than min if one value is recorded.

 ActivePipe recommends using a buyer matched property panel in conjunction with an additional property panel beneath, containing a broader range of your latest listings.
 This will allow your contacts to see their most relevant properties first, but also browse other properties that they may find interest in.

-How are contact requirements accessed, and what happens if a contact has none?
+How are contact preferences recorded in ActivePipe, and what happens if a contact has none?

-Being able to filter properties by contact buying requirements depends on:
+Being able to filter properties to match contact requirements (preferences) depends on:

-- The contact having these requirements in your CRM*.
+- The contact having these preferences in your CRM, and;

-- Contact buying requirements being integrated with your ActivePipe account**.
+- Contact preferences being integrated with your ActivePipe account*.

-If a contact does not have any buying requirements, their buying requirements do not match any listings, or their requirements are not integrated with ActivePipe, they will not see any buyer matched property panels (i.e: the section will not appear in the contacts email).
+If a contact does not have any preferences, their preferences do not match any listings, or their preferences are not integrated with ActivePipe, they will not see any buyer matched property panels (i.e: the section will not appear in the contacts email).